-But truth be told, when you eat balut, you don’t pick the contents apart and stare.
+Truth be told, when you eat balut, you don’t pick the contents apart and stare.
 How do you eat it?
 Crack open the shell at the narrow end and peel off a small hole in the membrane lining the shell.
 Sprinkle in some rock salt and slurp out the clear sabaw, or “soup”—this is your appetizer!
 (Technically, it’s amniotic fluid.)
 Then peel and eat as you would a hard-boiled egg, and expect a bit more texture.
 Dipping salt and/or vinegar are added to taste.

 Order: One balut (Php 15) is a warm, soup-covered protein packed in a shell.
 We cracked it at the top and picked off an opening with our fingers, careful not to let all the soup dribble out, then we sprinkled a pinch of rock salt in and—bottoms up!
 The few slurps of soup were quite savory and flavorful, a bit gamier than a clear chicken soup might be.
 Once we finished the soup, we peeled back more of the shell, sprinkled on more salt, and chomped down.

-So how does balut taste?
 If the one you get is as good as ours (which was 18 days old), the yolk will be appropriately chalky but moist, the white will be chewier than that of a regular hard-boiled egg (again, many opt not to eat it), and the embryo not unlike the tendon bits of a very well-boiled chicken.
 (Think of eating the spines of canned sardines, but softer.)
 That’s all there is to it, folks.
 Quite a tasty mix of flavors and textures, and certainly worth a try.